 What Every Parent Should Know About Food and Behavior Problems

-Food and behavior problems
+Child behavior problems

 Let’s start with food allergies.
 I have a ton of them and when I get exposed, my blood pressure rises.
 A lot of fluid builds up in my body, causing it to be harder for me to breathe, walk, think and function.
 I feel tired, irritable and short of breath or even worse, and it lasts for days.